coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 * politicians and causes supported or opposed, financially or otherwise, by Bezos or Amazon;
 * common sense extrapolations drawn from the above.

-Sources are listed in the wiki where possible.
+The list is by no means complete.
+It contains a number of redundancies and likely also some inaccuracies.
+A few sources are listed in the wiki; it would be nice if people wanted to help flesh that out a bit.

 ###How to contribute